HarishJagdale0/Promo/README.md

 - This project allows users to **generate**, **save**, and **scan QR codes** effortlessly from text, URLs, or files.
 - The Frontend & Backend using project integration of webcam system of QR Generates.
 - It has been to developed by the **Code Recognize** have been developed a data.
-- this reposioty has been allows an user to dominant from text files,intergration. sjgjegeg enogerth h hotrjhjrwjt4tr tentro
+- this reposioty has been allows an user to dominant from text files,intergration. sjgjegeg enogerth h hotrjhjrwjt4tr
 ---